Over Half Full75

 - Set out on an adventure like no other!

-After breakfast at the hotel, the group will transfer to the airport and board our private charter flight to Ushuaia, Argentina.
-Upon arrival, you will have a little time to explore this quaint port town before heading to the pier.
-Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel.
-This famous channel transects the Tierra del Fuego archipelago in the extreme south of South America.
-Expect an air of anticipation as you depart—the next time you’ll see land you’ll be in the world’s most southern continent!
+Embarkation will occur in the late afternoon, after which your vessel will sail down the historic Beagle Channel, which transects the Tierra del Fuego archipelago in the extreme south of South America.
+Expect an air of anticipation as you depart—the next time you see land, you’ll be in the world’s most southern continent!

 The journey back across the Drake Passage provides final opportunities to enjoy the crisp Antarctic air.
 Spend time on the deck, watching for seabirds and scouting for whales, enjoy presentations by your Expedition Team, or simply relax and reminisce about your experiences.